Explore the quirky blue-painted home-turned-museum where the bohemian Mexican artist was born and lived while married to muralist Diego Rivera.

 Built around an open-air central courtyard, the interior of the house offers visitors a chance to catch a glimpse into Frida’s creative universe.
 Each room is organized by theme, many exactly as Kahlo left them.
 The first room Wally and I entered was originally the formal living room, where the Riveras hosted storied intellectual guests from Gershwin to Trotsky and now functions as a gallery featuring a selection of Frida’s lesser-known paintings.
 Of note is Portrait of My Father, made by Kahlo 10 years after her father’s death with the dedication “I painted my father Wilhelm Kahlo, of Hungarian-German origin, artist-photographer by profession, in character generous, intelligent and fine, valiant because he suffered for 60 years with epilepsy, but never gave up working and fought against Hitler.
 With adoration, his daughter, Frida Kahlo,” and a still life depicting sliced watermelons inscribed with the phrase “Viva la Vida” or, Long Live Life.

 The next room held a delightful miniature puppet theater created by Frida.
-One of my favorites, it contained a cat or perhaps jaguar, a seated woman, a skeleton with a red sash around its waist and an alligator suspended in the air.
+One of my favorite items in the house, it contained a cat or perhaps jaguar, a seated woman, a skeleton with a red sash around its waist and an alligator suspended in the air.
 Also on display was a painting by Diego Rivera titled La Quebrada.
 The inscription in the lower right corner reads, “A La Niña Fridita Kahlo la maravillosa.
 El 7 de Julio de 1956 a los dos años que duerme en cenizas, viva en mi corazón” (To the little girl Fridita Kahlo, the wonderful one.
-On July, 7 1956, two years since she went to sleep in the ashes, she lives on in my heart.)
+On July 7, 1956, two years since she went to sleep in the ashes, she lives on in my heart.)

 Next to the kitchen, the dining room shares the same vibrant color scheme with bright yellow open storage shelving chock full of colored glassware, earthenware pots, plates and indigenous artifacts.

-Rivera's small bedroom is tucked off to the side of the dining room.
+Rivera’s small bedroom is tucked off to the side of the dining room.
 A pillow sitting on a vintage armchair is embroidered with the words “Despierta Corazon Dormido” (Wake Up, Sleeping Heart).
-Next to this a flight of stairs leads to the second floor library and studio, an addition by Rivera.
+Outside this room, a flight of stairs leads to the second floor library and studio, an addition by Rivera.

-Looking out to the garden, large steel-framed windows fill the room with natural light.
+Up in the studio, large steel-framed windows look out to the garden and fill the room with natural light.
 There’s also an enviable collection of books.
 Kahlo’s small wooden work desk holds an assortment of brushes, a palette, a mirror and small glass bottles of pigment waiting to be mixed for use.

 Immediately off the artists studio are a pair of Kahlo’s four-poster beds.
 As Frida was frequently bedridden, her day bed is fitted with a mirror above that she would use to paint while convalescing.
 Because she died in this room in 1954, her death mask fittingly (yet creepily) rests atop the bed.
 On the wall behind the headboard, a skeleton with tiny arms wearing a top hat and a painting of a presumably dead child with a garland of purple poppy flowers watch over the bed.